Fàilte dhan duilleag-dhachaigh agam

-That's me on the right.
+That's me on the right, about ten years ago, in happier and maskless times.
 For all you hypothetical random visitors, the About Me page is probably quite a good place to start.

 Having located me, you may find it useful to go straight to my publications list, to the Scottish Mathematical Council homepage, to the EMS education pages, or to the Scottish Mathematical Challenge homepage.
 If you have a more general interest in maths education in Scotland, please see my guide to who's who within it.
 If you're simply disconcerted and suspect you've located the wrong David Pritchard, try another David Pritchard's list of other Davids Pritchard.
 (In particular, I'm not the David Pritchard who co-authored a book on AQA Further Maths and I can't answer queries about possible errors in it sorry about that!)